ConorMcPersonal/Toaster/SplitFiles/Instructions.md

 When humanity discovered fire what do you think was the first food they plunged into it?
 It was, of course, bread, the very staff of life, and so the best thing since before sliced bread - toast - was born.

-Now in this new age of decadence things have moved on but not by far.
+Now in this new age of decadence things have moved on, but not by much.
 We need something on which to lay our smashed avocado.
 And so toast is once again king of the foodstuffs.

 That, anyway, is the vision of The Hotel Excess, your two (and a half) star slice of paradise (geddit?) right here on Neasden High Road.
 Owners Sid and Doris Bonkers have invested a lot of money in an all new, (only five previous owners), Murky Riddards ToastOMatic machine.
 For some foolish reason you have applied for the job as operator, and for an even more foolish reason they have given you it.